msmith/prompt/README.md

 ### Tab completion

-Tab completion is hooked up automatically after you define your commands and variables
+Tab completion is hooked up automatically after you define your commands and parameters

     $ my_app
     > g<TAB>